-Do I honor my thirst to be alone for a while, or do I follow the longing in my heart
+What shall I do?
+Honor my thirst to be alone for a while?
+Or follow the longing in my heart

 to be together with friends and family?

 When I realized I could meet this ‘me’ by being alone with myself, I was relieved and scared.
-I didn’t know the notions of ‘alone’ and ‘together’ were sweet lovers quietly creating an unyielding partnership.
-From this perspective, I could see they were both equally essential ingredients for the intimacy I sought.
+At the time, I didn’t know the notions of ‘alone’ and ‘together’ were sweet lovers quietly creating an unyielding partnership.

 Without being aware ‘together’ and ‘alone’ were interdependent, I wreaked havoc in all my relationships.
-It never occurred to me that one couldn’t exist without the other—or that each defined itself, paradoxically, by the absence of the other and thus could never be separated!
+It never occurred to me that one couldn’t exist without the other.
+I never considered that each experience defined itself, paradoxically, by the absence of the other.
+I hadn’t a clue that meant they could never be separated!

 It is incredibly empowering to understand the interrelatedness of these two human experiences—for they are what build bridges between us.

-But when you are polarized to one as better than the other (it doesn’t matter which one), neither being alone nor being together generates the joy and pleasure they can offer your heart.
+However, when you are polarized to one as better than the other (it doesn’t matter which one), neither being alone nor being together generates the joy and pleasure they are meant to offer your heart.

-I thought intimacy meant togetherness alone.
-I had an unconscious stand against aloneness as bad, and threatening to relationship.
-When you make one experience better than the other (it doesn’t matter which), the balancing between them is disrupted.
-Then a power struggle ensues, sapping your energy, exhausting your mind, and wounding your heart.
+I discovered the hard way that there’s a consequence when you make one experience better than the other (it doesn’t matter which).
+That’s when the essential balancing between them is disrupted.
+Then that horrible power struggle ensues, sapping your energy, exhausting your mind, and wounding your heart.

 The need to be alone is a deep and pulsing urge to move inward.
 And the need to be with others is a deep and driving push to move outward.
-By design, your nature embraces both—each a path to wisdom and counsel – one inner and one outer.
+By design, your nature embraces both.
+Each is a path to wisdom and counsel.
+One leads to the inner and one to the outer.

-Knowing how to be both alone and together allow you to relax.
-You accept the texture, timbre, and feel of each experience for exactly what it is – part of nature’s circle of completion.
-This plays out again and again through the need to commune and the need to communicate – with others and with your own deepest Self.
+You accept the texture, timbre, and feel of each experience for exactly what it is.
+Each is a unique part of nature’s circle of completion.
+This plays out again and again.
+How?